cmitsakopoulos/Paris-Saclay_Notes/Multivariate_Statistics/TD2.md

 As such, the "**Min**"= 0, "**Max**" = 1 and the 1st and 3rd Quartiles are 0?

 1st Quartile
-: The 1st Quartile is the average of the first/**lowest** 25% of values in the distribution.
+: The 1st Quartile is the average of the first/**lowest** **25% of values in the distribution**.
 So, imagine it as the area within the curve which is adjacent to coordinates 0,0 and ends before the median.

 2nd Quartile
 : This represents the **middle** 50% of values; if you take the ***average of those, you get the median***.